Mohammad-Tabbara/TrailedSheet/README.md

 ### TouchEvents:

-Fling Up or down to trigger an EventInterface
+Fling Up or down to trigger an EventInterface.

 Drag Up or Down If The Drag exceeds half its hieght it will Trigger an EventInterface.

 ### In Code(Methods):